gkonto/SharpMonkey/README.md

 * the REPL.
 * A Quality Assurance (qa/) mechanism for the project.

- You can compile the project using the CMAKE cross-platform software tool.

-__REPL compilation__
-dotnet run --configuration debug dotnet run --configuration release
+dotnet run --configuration debug

+dotnet run --configuration release
-An executable will be created in the build/ directory

 __QA mechanism compilation__

 cd qa; dotnet run test